Burnout is a Systemic Workplace Issue: Four Things Employers Should Do

 Generally, if you detect a change in the way someone works, such as repeating errors, consistently missing deadlines, or a sudden absence, extend help immediately.
 Ultimately, we should be tackling burnout before people enter breakdown mode.

 Once we’ve addressed the signs of workforce burnout, it’s time to take action.
 Instead of recommending band-aid solutions such as general breathing exercises, it’s time that we tackle the problem from a systemic point of view.
-And here are four strategies employers can implement to resolve burnout on an organizational level:
+And here are four strategies employers can implement to resolve burnout on an organiational level:

 1) Educate managers